micro-ROS/micro-ROS.github.io/_docs/concepts/rtos/comparison/index.md

 <sup>4</sup> Executing every task in round-robin fashion but only for a pre-defined time slice.

-<sup>5</sup> ARM Cortex M3 EFM32GG390F1024 Giant Gecko family (Silicon Labs).
-EFM32G880F120-STK ARM Cortex M3 EFM32GG390F1024 Giant Gecko family (Silicon Labs).
+<sup>5</sup> XDK is based on a microcontroller of the ARM Cortex M3 EFM32GG390F1024 Giant Gecko family by Silicon Labs.
+Note that the version used in the XDK is not fully supported by Zephyr.

 <sup>6</sup> [Note: Time slicing](https://www.freertos.org/Documentation/161204_Mastering_the_FreeRTOS_Real_Time_Kernel-A_Hands-On_Tutorial_Guide.pdf)